-As the world's second largest country, spanning an impressive six timezones - the weather across Canada can vary significantly.
+As the world's second largest country, spanning an impressive six timezones, the weather across Canada can vary significantly.
 The eastern provinces experience much more seasonal climates, with cold winters and warmer summers.
 The west coast forms part of the Pacific temperate rainforests, and so rainfall over the winter and spring is high.
-With the exception of the northern regions, the majority of Canada experiences warm and pleasant summer and fall months.
+With the exception of the northern regions, the majority of Canada experiences warm and pleasant summer and autumn months.
 Generally the best time to travel to Canada is between May and September, unless you are travelling for winter pursuits.

 |The Canadian Rockies|

 Ontario & Quebec